arohou/cistem_dev_env/README.md

 VSCode has a nice feature whereby it can run the Docker image for you, connect to it, and let you build, debug, and run cisTEM within the Docker, but using the native Visual Code Studio application.
 More detailed instructions are available [on the vscode website](https://code.visualstudio.com/docs/remote/containers#_attaching-to-running-containers), but in brief:

 - Make sure you have the latest version of the image: `docker pull arohou/cistem_dev_env`
+- If you don't have vscode running yet:
 	- Open vscode
 	- "Open folder...", select your cisTEM directory
 	- If you see a popup suggesting to "Reopen in container", go for it
 		- If not, reopen the project in the container by selecting the "Remote-Containers: Reopen in Container..." command from the Command Palette (F1)
+- If you already have vscode running natively:
+	- Open your cisTEM folder
+	- Reopen the project in the container by selecting the "Remote-Containers: Reopen in Container..." command from the Command Palette (F1)
 - Open the Extensions sidebar (by clicking on the Extensions icon, left pane, looks like squares)
 - Install the following extensions in the Dev Container:
 	- C/C++